The Honey Pot: Plot

-Sarah asks McFly to write her name down in the will as the heir of Fox's worthless estate as a souvenir, with Rizzi signing as a witness.
-After McFly complies, an amused Rizzi compliments him on his "generosity"—while Fox may have been deeply in debt, Mrs. Sheridan's estate is so vast, Sarah will still emerge an extremely wealthy woman.
-She informs McFly that she will marry him and hand over the money once he resumes his law studies and becomes a lawyer.
+Sarah "whimsically" asks McFly to write her name down in the will as the heir of Fox's "worthless" estate as a souvenir, with Rizzi signing as a witness.
+After McFly complies, an amused Rizzi compliments him on his "generosity"—while Fox may have been deeply in debt, Sheridan's estate is so vast, Sarah will still emerge an extremely wealthy woman.
+Sarah informs the indignant McFly that she will marry him and hand over the money once he resumes his law studies and becomes a lawyer.
+Fox’s spirit now expresses admiration for “the Anglo-Saxon woman” for "the larceny" Sarah serendipitously has managed to pull off.